aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 ### The real value proposition for security teams

-Before we write any code, let us be specific about what this buys you — and what it does not.
+Before we write any code, let us be specific about what this buys you.

-**What it buys you:** The agent performs in under four minutes what takes a junior analyst thirty to sixty minutes when done manually across multiple browser tabs and tool switches.
+The agent performs in under four minutes what takes a junior analyst thirty to sixty minutes when done manually across multiple browser tabs and tool switches.
 That is: live threat intel gathering, CVE correlation, log pattern matching, and structured report output.
 For routine triage — an unfamiliar IP in your logs, a newly published CVE that affects software you run, a threat actor name that appeared in a client report — this is exactly the right tool.

-**What it does not buy you:** Judgment about your organization's specific risk posture.
-Knowledge of your architecture beyond what you put in the logs.
-An understanding of which finding is highest priority in your environment this week.
+What it does not buy you: judgment about your organization's specific risk posture, knowledge of your architecture beyond what you put in the logs, or an understanding of which finding is highest priority in your environment this week.
 The agent is a first-pass triage tool.
 It raises the quality floor for the first fifteen minutes of an investigation.
 A human analyst still owns the decision.

-**The transparency advantage:** Unlike a black-box AI assistant that gives you an answer with no provenance, this agent shows its work.
+Unlike a black-box AI assistant that gives you an answer with no provenance, this agent shows its work.
 Verbose mode (`-v`) exposes every search query, every source URL, every tool call.
 When the report says "LockBit 5.0 was released in February 2026," you can see that it came from a Broadcom threat report published in January 2026.
 If the source does not support the claim, you know before you act on it.

 ### Why langgraph (and not something else)